khaors/geocompr/main.md

 1. Adding a spatial correlation (dependency) structure to a generalized least squares model  [`nlme::gls()`; @zuur_mixed_2009; @zuur_beginners_2017].  ^[These correlation structures can also be included in `MASS::glmmPQL()` and `mgcv::gamm()`.]
 1. Finally, there are mixed-effect modeling approaches.
 Basically, a random effect imposes a dependency structure on the response variable which in turn allows for observations of one class to be more similar to each other than to those of another class [@zuur_mixed_2009].
-Classes can be for example bee hives, owl nests, vegetation transects or an altitudinal stratification.
+Classes can be, for example, bee hives, owl nests, vegetation transects or an altitudinal stratification.
 This mixed modeling approach assumes normal and independent distributed random intercepts.^[Note that for spatial predictions one would usually use the population intercept.]
 This can even be extended by using a random intercept that is normal and spatially dependent.
 For this, however, you will have to resort most likely to Bayesian modeling approaches since frequentist software tools are rather limited in this respect especially for more complex models [@blangiardo_spatial_2015; @zuur_beginners_2017].